-Irrespective of what cables you want to use you need to make sure that your gear can accommodate those cables.
+Irrespective of what audio cable types you want to use you need to make sure that your gear can accommodate those cables.
 You won’t get the benefits of using balanced cables that run into an unbalanced connection.
 Luckily most DJ gear has the types of connections marked on the back of the equipment.
 If you’re in doubt be sure to check the manual or the manufacturer’s website.

 Types of Analog Cables

 Analog cables come in both balanced and unbalanced options and there are a few different varieties out there.
-Most higher-end DJ equipment should give you multiple choices when it comes to the types of cables it supports.
+Most higher-end DJ equipment should give you multiple choices when it comes to the audio cable types it supports.
 Let’s go over the different types and see what each type has to offer.

 Since they’re balanced you can run these over greater distances compared to RCA cables.
 You’ll need two cables, one for the right channel and one for the left.
 Keep this in mind when purchasing your cables.

 By far the most common place you will see these cables will be on headphones.
-Both Pioneer DJ headphones and Sennheiser DJ headphones (two of the most popular DJ headphone brands) offer a choice of TRS connection sizes.
 In fact, everything from the headphones that come with your MP3 player or phone all the way to high-end DJ headphones will use this connection.